awsdocs/aws-iot-docs/developerguide/cert-policy-variables.md

 ------
 #### [ Registered Devices \(2\) ]

-For devices registered as things in the registry, the following policy allows clients with a thing name registered in the registry to connect, but restricts the right to publish to a thing name specific topic to those clients with certificates whose `Certificate.Subject.Organization` attribute is set to `"Example Corp"` or `"AnyCompany"`\.
+For devices registered as things in the AWS IoT Core registry, the following policy allows clients with a thing name registered in the AWS IoT Core registry to connect, but restricts the right to publish to a thing name specific topic to those clients with certificates whose `Certificate.Subject.Organization` attribute is set to `"Example Corp"` or `"AnyCompany"`\.
 This restriction is accomplished by using a `"Condition"` field that specifies a condition that must be met to allow the preceding action\.
 In this case the condition is that the `Certificate.Subject.Organization` attribute associated with the certificate must include one of the values listed:

 ```
 {